 Delta Hotels by Marriott Kingston Waterfront

-Upon arrival to Kingston, first stop was to check-in at the Delta Hotels by Marriott Kingston Waterfront.
+Upon arrival to Kingston, my first stop was to check-in at the Delta Hotels by Marriott Kingston Waterfront.
 It’s not your typical big hotel, but there’s a small lobby, a restaurant and a bar.

-This Delta Kingston Waterfront Hotel is the only Four Star Hotel in Kingston.
+The Delta Kingston Waterfront Hotel is the only Four Star Hotel in Kingston.
 What’s amazing is it has waterfront views from every guest room.

 Le Chien Noir Bistro

 This was very unique since escargots are commonly served with butter garlic.
 It’s very rich but I just love the basil pesto cream!

 Next was the Tuna Tartare which we got as main course with frites and salad.
 The tuna tartare had avocado, sambal, soy, sesame seeds, green onion and served with wonton chips.

-The Grilled Lamb Sirloin was unique because it had Moroccan flavours to it: pearl couscous, dried fruit, toasted nuts, market vegetables, chermoula-garbanzo sauce.
+The Grilled Lamb Sirloin at Le Chien Noir Bistro was unique because it had Moroccan flavours to it: pearl couscous, dried fruit, toasted nuts, market vegetables, chermoula-garbanzo sauce.

-At Le Chien Noir Bistro, they’re serving the Hunter’s Poutine with Québec venison, brie, sauteed mushrooms and roasted shallot jus.
+At Le Chien Noir Bistro, they served the Hunter’s Poutine which has Québec venison, brie, sauteed mushrooms and roasted shallot jus.
 You can find the rest of the restaurants participating and their corresponding dishes here.

 Kingston Trolley Tours

-After the lunch, I headed to the Kingston Trolley Tours which is located at the Kingston Visitor Information Centre, right behind the City Hall from the Market Square.
+The Kingston Trolley Tours office is located at the Kingston Visitor Information Centre, right behind the City Hall from the Market Square.